Romanian philosophy: Other philosophers

 In the 1940s the mathematician Octav Onicescu conducted a seminar in philosophy of science at the University of Bucharest.
-Among the most important members of this group of scientific philosophy were fellow mathematicians Grigore Moisil and Dan Barbilian as well as other notorious scientists like Șerban Țițeica or Nicholas Georgescu-Roegen.
+Among the most important members of this group of scientific philosophy were fellow mathematicians Grigore Moisil and Dan Barbilian as well as other scientists like Șerban Țițeica or Nicholas Georgescu-Roegen.
 They were engaged in foundational research, using mathematics as a formal instrument of conceptual analysis.
 Their results were published in the anthology The Problem of Determinism, or in some monographs as Onicescu's Principles of Scientific Knowledge, Georgescu-Roegen's The Statistical Method or P. Sergescu's Mathematical Thinking.

 Communist period

-Within the first decade of totalitarianism, Romanian philosophical life was dominated by the persecution of all important interbellum philosophers.
-Lucretiu Patrascanu (1900–1954) was the author of a work, Currents and Tendencies in Romanian Philosophy, which will establish for decades the status of the Romanian philosophers.
-With mostly rudimentary means, over-simplifications, appealing to the "Marxist-Leninist" doctrine, Patrascanu polemicized with major philosophers as Blaga, Radulescu-Motru, Florian, Cioran and "exposed" them as idealists, irrationalists, mystics, bourgeois, imperialists and sometimes fascists.
-Among the local pseudo-Marxists a new star emerged quickly, Constantin I. Gulian (1914–2011), a member of the Romanian Academy since 1955 until his death.
-Gulian produced at the peak of his career several expositions of Hegelian philosophy, completely lacking any value.
-During these first decades, philosophy was taught in Universities by dentists or illiterate workers turned into professors virtually overnight: Following Stalin's death, hardcore communist dogma slowly lost some of its force.
+Under totalitarian rule, Romanian philosophers were persecuted.
+Lucretiu Patrascanu (1900–1954) was the author of a work, Currents and Tendencies in Romanian Philosophy, which appealed to the "Marxist-Leninist" doctrine to "expose" philosophers such as Blaga, Radulescu-Motru, Florian, Cioran as idealists, irrationalists, mystics, bourgeois, imperialists and sometimes fascists.
+Constantin I. Gulian (1914–2011), a member of the Romanian Academy since 1955 until his death, produced several expositions of Hegelian philosophy.

-After 1964, the date of the great amnesty of all political prisoners, philosophical life had a chance to come back into existence, partly catalysed by the professional reinsertion of the relatively few surviving philosophers, who were either imprisoned or marginalized.
-Thus, we can distinguish several "schools" of philosophers: the interbellum school, the Păltiniș school and the Epistemological School of Bucharest.
-Independent figures existed, of course, mostly as university professors.
+After 1964, the date of the amnesty of political prisoners, philosophical life had a chance to come back into existence, partly catalysed by the professional reinsertion of philosophers who had been either imprisoned or marginalized.